 5. Construction Fitness for Duty

 The inspection requirements to verify that the licensee or other entity is properly implementing the requirements contained in 10 CFR Part 26, Subpart K, “Fitness for Duty (FFD) Programs for Construction,” are contained in Inspection Procedure 81504, “Fitness for Duty Program for Construction.”
 10 CFR 26.401(a) permits a licensee to implement a full testing program (i.e., compliant with subparts A through H, N, and O of 10 CFR Part 26) instead of a Subpart K program.
 If a full program is implemented, the inspectors should use Inspection Procedure 71130.08 (operating reactors).
-This inspection should be completed before construction begins, with a goal of completion within 30 days prior to start of construction because the licensee is required to have the program in place within 30 days of start of construction. nspections conducted under this procedure will be led by the host region.
+This inspection should be completed before construction begins, with a goal of completion within 30 days prior to start of construction because the licensee is required to have the program in place within 30 days of start of construction.
+Inspections conducted under this procedure will usually be led by the host region.

 6. Pre-Operational Testing.